Up to 60% off sofas & mattresses — limited‑time deals.

 How to stop faux leather peeling

-Slow the “stress dose”: less heat, less humidity, less direct sun, gentler cleaning.
-Once delamination starts, long-lasting fixes usually mean replacement covers/panels.
+The best move is lowering the stress on the surface: less heat, less humidity, less direct sun, and gentler cleaning.
+Once large-scale delamination starts, replacement panels or covers are usually the most durable fix.

 Is faux leather more sustainable than real leather?